 - I prefer my slow cooker Guinness stew to be a bit thick; therefore, I add some flour into the sauce to thicken it up.

-- Cooking time will all depend on the size of your meat and vegetables, so check how well they are cooked before finishing.
+- Cooking time will depend on the size of your cut and vegetables, so check how well they are cooked before finishing.

 - Other cooking methods:

 - Large dutch oven: Place in a preheated oven at 400 degrees F, covering and baking for 2 ½ hours at 320 F. Remove, then cook for another 30 - 45 minutes to reduce the broth.

 - Pressure cooker/instant pot: Similar to the slow cooker recipes, just cook on high for 40 minutes to ensure the beef is tender.

 - Net Carbs: 32g

 The Best Meat for Guinness Stew

 In Ireland, they will typically use lamb inside their Guinness stew.
 However, in America, we tend to make our stew using beef.

 Chuck roast or shoulder is a popular choice, with enough marbling to keep the meat moist (like the ones over at ButcherBox).